vrajeshtrichy/GenAI-Agentic-AI-Financial-Agent-With-Phidata/README.md

 ## Features
 - Fetches real-time stock market data using `yfinance`
 - Provides financial news via `duckduckgo-search`
-- Supports AI-powered analysis with `groq`
+- Supports AI-powered analysis with `groq` using llama-3.3-70b-versatile
 - Interactive chatbot interface using `Streamlit`
 - Scalable and fast backend with `FastAPI` & `uvicorn`
 - Built using Phidata for agent development